User Community Service Desk Downloads

 10 000

 Number of records kept in memory in temporary storages.
-Any excessive records are written to the hard disk and deserialized when needed.
-This is a shared parameter and will be applied to each entity from the Instance & Master models.
+Any records exceeding that number are written to the hard disk and deserialized when needed.

 nme.io.storage.compress